 - To reduce the recidivism of DWI in Bernalillo County.

-- Professionally train NMHU Social Work students and community professionals in mental health and alcohol/ drug addictions.
+- Professionally train NMHU Social Work students and community professionals in the treatment of mental health, alcohol and substance use disorders.

-- Integrate clinical research with prevention interventions and creative therapies.
+- Integrate clinical research with treatment, prevention and creative therapies.

 - Provide superior IOP, creative therapies, and continuing care services for individuals and families with alcohol and substance use problems.